-EG321 : Steam Turbines I - A study of the elementary principles, descriptive classifications, and construction and accessories of various types of marine, stationary, and auxiliary turbines.
+EG385 : Steam Generators - The construction and design of marine and shoreside boilers of all types, including fuel oil systems and equipment, feedwater analysis, furnace refractories, and U. S. Coast Guard construction regulations.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
-Prerequisite: ET211 or ES251 or ES201.
+Prerequisite: EG268 or EG382.
 Rec.
 3, Cr.
 3.